-- Pay greater attention to the potential long-term impact of the pandemic and its effect on ECAs' career life cycle and progression - ECAs' changing attitudes to work and career aspirations requires a systemic change in practice, policy and overall organizational culture - Embed EDI principles in work practices to ensure greater awareness of existing inequalities that could create additional barriers for the career progression of marginalized groups - Develop career development schemes that take into account the intersectional positionalities of ECAs
+- Pay greater attention to the potential long-term impact of the pandemic and its effect on ECAs' career life cycle and progression - ECAs' changing attitudes to work and career aspirations requires a systemic change in practice, policy and overall organizational culture - Embed EDI principles in work practices to ensure greater awareness of existing inequalities that could create additional barriers for the career progression of marginalized groups - Develop career development schemes that take into account the intersectional positionalities of ECAs - Develop better policies around mental health that acknowledge the impact of career precarity on ECAs mental wellbeing - Standardize existing good practices around building ECA's research

-- Develop better policies around mental health that acknowledge the impact of career precarity on ECAs mental wellbeing - Standardize existing good practices around building ECA's research and teaching capabilities to improve their ability to meet ever increasing expectations, while ensuring equitable access to such resources - Ensure ECA representation at multiple decision-making working groups to improve visibility and voice - Create or foster a 'safe' environment where individuals feel empowered to request for reasonable adjustments that reflect their personal circumstances - Protect ECAs' and other academics time allocated for research related activities and pedagogy development by ensuring proper timetabling and workflow planning. - Provide clear guidance on the purpose and aims of support interventions, such as mentorship schemes (e.g. peer mentoring, reverse mentoring) - Equip and empower line managers, given their critical role in providing pastoral support and mentorship to ECAs - Provide clear institutional guidelines of valued outputs and collaborations, with efforts being made to manage ECAs' expectations regarding their career development and progression - Ensure equitable recognition of contributions; which could involve the celebration and communication of ECA 'wins' at institutional level.
-Such recognition should take into account academic citizenship activities
+"Challenges in supporting ECAs during a disruptive period were characterized by increasing uncertainty, limited resources and rising expectations" and teaching capabilities to improve their ability to meet ever increasing expectations, while ensuring equitable access to such resources

-- Work to replace systems of 'patronage' for advancement by developing transparent and inclusive opportunities for promotion criteria - Develop institutional resilience by prioritizing the building of a resilient culture at all levels, ensuring necessary resources are available to support ECAs in dealing with the constant crises facing the academic sector - Encourage wider adoption and implementation of the Researcher concordat by institutions
+- Ensure ECA representation at multiple decision-making working groups to improve visibility and voice - Create or foster a 'safe' environment where individuals feel empowered to request for reasonable adjustments that reflect their personal circumstances - Protect ECAs' and other academics time allocated for research related activities and pedagogy development by ensuring proper timetabling and workflow planning. - Provide clear guidance on the purpose and aims of support interventions, such as mentorship schemes (e.g. peer mentoring, reverse mentoring) - Equip and empower line managers, given their critical role in providing pastoral support and mentorship to ECAs - Provide clear institutional guidelines of valued outputs and collaborations, with efforts being made to manage ECAs' expectations regarding their career development and progression - Ensure equitable recognition of contributions; which could involve the celebration and communication of ECA 'wins' at institutional level.
+Such recognition should take into account academic citizenship activities - Work to replace systems of 'patronage' for advancement by developing transparent and inclusive opportunities for promotion criteria - Develop institutional resilience by prioritizing the building of a resilient culture at all levels, ensuring necessary resources are available to support ECAs in dealing with the constant crises facing the academic sector - Encourage wider adoption and implementation of the Researcher concordat by institutions